OliverDevsCode/Computle/README.md

 # Computle
-A Wordle inspired interactive learning program aimed at A-Level Computer Science Students
+A Wordle inspired interactive learning program originally aimed at A-Level Computer Science Students hence Computle.
+Since then, Computle has been expanded to a variety of subjects across a range of different levels, making learning fun and engaging.

 # Play The Game Yourself
-I have embedded the github pages link to allow you to use it yourself https://oliverdevscode.github.io/Computle/
+Play the game now on GitHub Pages: https://oliverdevscode.github.io/Computle/